Leading @Tech

 Psychological Safety 101 gold circular clock icon to indicate an asynchronous/online course The Science of Motivation

-Effective Conflict Management Adaptive Leadership: Cultivating Neurodivergent & Mental Health Positive Environments
+Effective Conflict Engagement Adaptive Leadership: Neurodivergence & Mental Health Positive Environments

 Bouncing Back from Burnout gold circular clock icon to indicate an asynchronous/online course

-This cohort track provides an opportunity for people leaders to leverage the knowledge and skills acquired during the program to address operational challenges at Georgia Tech, through real-life projects or simulations.
+This cohort category provides an opportunity for people leaders to leverage the knowledge and skills acquired during the program to address operational challenges at Georgia Tech, through real-life projects or simulations.

 Integrating Georgia Tech’s Leader Competency Model into Our Leadership Program